SeanMcP/seanmcp.com/src/pages/articles/astro-component-do-not-merge-html-attributes.md

 ```

 This behavior might be the opposite of what you expect.
 For a counter example,
-React merges both props and attributes from left-to-right.
-But whatever the
+React merges both props and attributes.
+But whatever the reason for the
-reason for the difference, it's important to remember.
+difference, it's important to remember.

 ## tl;dr